 The Fair Credit Reporting Act was enacted in 1971, giving consumers the right to know what information is in their credit report, and to dispute any errors.
+Our credit counseling advice is to check your credit report periodically.
 Why would you want to know what’s in your credit report?
 Because that information will be used to determine your qualification for things like loans and credit cards, and the conditions which you will receive.
 Any incorrect information could hurt your credit score.
 Here’s how to fix credit report errors.

 Check Your Credit Report for Errors